 “We believe the combining of CO-OP and TMG adds up to a ‘dream team’ of the payments and financial services industry,” said Clark.
 “It’s an exciting time.
 With our expanded leadership team, CO-OP’s and TMG’s dedicated employees, and a well-defined go-to-market strategy, we have never been in a better position to lead and serve the credit union movement.”

-CO-OP Financial Services is a payments and financial technology company whose mission is ensuring the success of the credit union movement by serving 3,500 credit unions and 60 million members.
+CO-OP Financial Services is a payments and financial technology company whose mission is ensuring the success of the credit union movement.
 CO-OP payments solutions, engagement services and strategic counsel help credit unions optimize member experiences to consistently provide seamless, personalized multi-channel offerings, while delivering secure, sophisticated fraud mitigation service.
-Visit www.co-opfs.org.
+For more information, visit www.co-opfs.org.